Autonomous Navigation and Station-Keeping on Near-Rectilinear Halo Orbits: Autonomous Navigation with Optical Measurements

 \subsection{Horizon-Based Optical Navigation}

 We consider the horizon-based OPNAV algorithm for computing the position vector of the spacecraft with respect to the imaged body assuming the camera attitude, defined by the camera frame~$\Frame_{\rm C}$, is known.
 This assumption is built on the fact that spacecraft attitude can be computed with high precision using star trackers.
 The small error on the spacecraft's attitude is incorporated into the image generation process, and the measurement covariance expression is updated from the expression provided in~\cite{ChristianRobinson2016} to reflect this source of error.
-The algorithm also requires ephemerides of the Moon and the Sun, as well as the radii of the Moon; these are assumed to be stored on the onboard computer.
+The algorithm also requires ephemerides of the Moon and the Sun, as well as the radii of the Moon; these are assumed to be stored on the onboard computer. \rreview{We first provide a brief overview of the Christian-Robinson algorithm, then further develop the measurement covariance model including attitude uncertainty.}